GenericJimmy/GoogleCodeIn2017Notes/README.md

 # Notes
    * Use the base NUI via github as a starting point
-   * After getting a new repo via 'git clone https://github.com/MovingBlocks/Terasology.git' ./gradlew idea needed to be run to re initialize the terasology file for IntelliJ Idea to use Terasology.ipr
+   * After getting a new repo via ```git clone https://github.com/MovingBlocks/Terasology.git``` ./gradlew idea needed to be run to re initialize the terasology file for IntelliJ Idea to use Terasology.ipr